fdorantesm/sassoned/README.md

 ### Font
 Font-size in px, em and rem

+* 8px - 48px with 2px gap
+* 50px - 100px with 10px gap
+* 0.5em - 3em with 0.25em gap
+* 0.5rem - 3rem with 0.25rem gap

 ### Form
 * Custom select with angle-down
+* Outline 0 on each form control

 ### Generals
 * Width 100%
+* Width 100vw

+No grid included, you can use the grid system that you preffer

 ### Height
 * Height 0